newghost/websvr/README.md

     res.render({json: true});

-View is a relative path, relative to root web dir
+View is a relative path, relative to web home

     res.render("list.tmpl", {json: true});

+View is a absolute path, relative to web root

+    res.render("/list.tmpl", {json: true});

 You can change template engine,